-A recent initiative had Club members sewing heart-shaped cushions for the local hospital to give to women recovering from mastectomies – they’re more comfortable to use than conventional cushions.
-And we continue to knit small blankets for the local Foodbank to distribute.
+A recent initiative has had Club members sewing heart-shaped cushions for the local hospital to give to women recovering from mastectomies – they’re more comfortable to use than conventional cushions.
+And we continue to knit baby blankets for the local Foodbank to distribute.

 In the past we have campaigned at Eastbourne Borough Council level about the dangers to wildlife and property caused by helium-filled and ‘Chinese’ balloons, lobbied for a more regular breast-screening schedule in the Hailsham area, and helped with beach cleans and surveys for the Marine Conservation Society.